elben/elben.github.io-jekyll/_drafts/understanding-transducers.markdown

 ; ⇒ [2 4 6 8 10]
 ```

-The expression above is equivalent (ignoring vectors versus lists) to our earlier combined `map` and `filter` expression:
+The expression above is equivalent (ignoring vectors versus lists) to the expression below.

 ```clojure
 (filter even? (map inc (range 10)))
 ; ⇒ (2 4 6 8 10)
 ```

+We see that with higher-order functions, we are able to define `map` and `filter` in terms of `reduce`.

-As you can see, both versions required intermediate vectors, one for map and one for filter.
-But one of the goals of transducers is to allow us to employ only one collection irregardless of the number of transformations we do.
+Both versions, however, required intermediate vectors—one for map and one for filter.
+One important property of transducers is that they should employ only one collection irregardless of the number of transformations.
 How can we accomplish that?

 ## Another step in abstraction